Pirate-Weather/pirateweather/docs/roadmap.md

 # Roadmap
+1. Improve the ingest scripts to keep the forecast initialization model results.
+This will allow for much better daily high and low data, as well as more accurate short term historical results.
-1. Text summaries and translations.
+2. Text summaries and translations.
 	* Based on the [existing repository](https://github.com/alexander0042/translations).
 2. Finish the API documentation.
 3. Add in alerts for Canada/ EU/ other.